aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/megillat-lincoln-a-purim-sheni-megillah-in-commemoration-of-the-revocation-of-general-order-number-11.html.md

 <html>
 <head></head>
 <body>
-Title: מגילת לינקון | Megillat Lincoln, a Purim Sheni scroll for the 13th of Tevet commemorating the revocation of Ulysses S. Grant's General Order № 11<br />
+Title: מְגִלַּת לִינְקוֹן | Megillat Lincoln, a Purim Sheni scroll for the 13th of Tevet commemorating the revocation of Ulysses S. Grant's General Order № 11 (1862, 2020)<br />
 Primary contributor: isaac-gantwerk.mayer<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=31723">http://opensiddur.org/?p=31723</a>
 <p />